These Easy Artisan Rolls truly are ridiculously easy. Stir up the dough then go to bed. In the morning, shape and bake. Unbelievably delicious too!

 Let me explain how easy they are and you can decide for yourself.
 Ready?
 Combine flour, salt and yeast in a bowl.
 Grab a sturdy spatula.
 Add tap water (even cold tap water works!), and stir till combined.
 Cover, go to bed and have sweet dreams!
-When you wake in the morning the yeast will have done it’s magic.
+When you wake in the morning, the yeast will have done its magic.

 Sprinkle a work surface with flour and turn the dough a few times, to give it a nice white coat.
 Divide your dough into 12 pieces and shape the pieces into balls.
 Place the dough balls on a parchment-lined sheet pan and bake for 20 minutes.
 That's it!
 See what I mean?
-Oh, one more thing; wipe that drool off your mouth, and please, try to wait till they’ve cooled just a bit before you start sampling.
+Easy, ridiculously easy!

 I saw these beautiful rolls a few months ago on Pinterest.
 They originated on a beautiful blog called Alexandra's Kitchen.
 I did adapt the recipe slightly, but she's the genius who came up with the technique.

-I started to call them dinner rolls, but changed my mind when I thought about how versatile they are.
+I started to call them dinner rolls but changed my mind when I thought about how versatile they are.
 While they do make wonderful dinner rolls, I also love these rolls for sandwiches and as an accompaniment to soups and salads.

-And while my recipe today has just four ingredients; flour, yeast, salt and water, you can get really creative with herbs and spices.
-My favorites are rosemary and sea salt; but I was at Whole Foods for lunch recently and had a crusty dinner roll with Parmesan and fresh ground pepper.
+And, while my recipe today has just four ingredients; flour, yeast, salt and water, you can get really creative with herbs and spices.
+My favorites are rosemary and sea salt, but I was at Whole Foods for lunch recently and had a crusty dinner roll with Parmesan and fresh ground pepper.
 That just might be my next version!